|About this course:|

 Adobe Portable Document Format (PDF) versions of the printed study materials are available, although some Adobe PDF components may not be available or fully accessible using a screen reader.
 The printed study material is available in comb bound format.
 The printed study materials are also available as audio in the DAISY Digital Talking Book format.
 Transcripts are available for any audio-visual material.
 Our Services for disabled students website has the latest information about availability of alternative formats.

-You may find it beneficial to have the assistance of a helper with some of the projects and experiments conducted at home, and in the Alternative Learning Experience.
+You may find it beneficial to have the assistance of a helper with some of the projects and experiments conducted at home, and in the Alternative Learning Experience (ALE).
+The ALE is modelled on the format of the residential school week and takes place over a period of three weeks, requiring a minimum of a couple of hours a day, every day.
 Project work at residential school, which provides the opportunity to work closely with tutors and other students, should not present a serious difficulty.
 Elements of this course are delivered online so if you use specialist hardware or software to assist you in using a computer or the internet and have concerns about accessing this type of material you are advised to talk to the Student Registration & Enquiry Service about support which can be given to meet your needs.
 After you have registered you will receive detailed information about the residential school site and the facilities available to help with the academic programme.

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including: